Change

 Interfirm Collaboration in the Industrial Robotics Field

 In order to accelerate the development of technology related to robot operating system (ROS), the IHI Group has been a participant in the ROS-Industrial Consortium since 2023.
 The Consortium is an open-source project bringing the advanced capabilities of ROS software to industrial-related hardware and application.
-The Group and the ROS-Industrial Consortium are in joint development of a group control system (maintaining a high level of efficiency in operation and control of multiple robots).
+The Group and the ROS-Industrial Consortium are in joint development of a fleet control system (maintaining a high level of efficiency in operation and control of multiple robots).
 The Group is making contributions toward accelerating the social implementation of robots by providing demonstration fields to the Consortium while acquiring knowledge about ROS industrial applications and system development.

 Product Innovation